twopirllc/pandas-ta/README.md

 df.ta.strategy(timed=True)

 # Choose the number of cores to use.
 Default is all available cores.
+# For no multiprocessing, set this value to 0.
 df.ta.cores = 4

 # Maybe you do not want certain indicators.